Article By: Leanne Ridgeway

-WITCHCRYER have been blazing through the States the last couple of years, and it hasn’t gone unnoticed.
+WITCHCRYER has been blazing through the States the last couple of years, and it hasn’t gone unnoticed.
 Recently signed on with Ripple Music, this heavy quartet’s ‘Cry Witch‘ album lets loose TODAY (Jan.
-19th) via Ripple, and we have a world-premiere Official Video for the title track here for your triptastic pleasure.
+19th) and we have a world-premiere Official Video for the title track here for your triptastic pleasure.

 Based in Austin, Texas, the four-piece Witchcryer is an old-school doom metal band as indebted to the heavy rock of Black Sabbath, Deep Purple, Uriah Heep, and Blue Oyster Cult as to their doom descendants Witchfinder General, Trouble, and St. Vitus.
 However, they are securing their own hold, feet firmly planted with each step toward the future.

 Created by guitarist Jason Muxlow during his time with Chicago doom band, Earthen Grave (also on Ripple).
 Javi Moctezuma (drums) joined in 2015 and later that year, vocalist Suzy Bravo (Hogbitch) and bassist Marilyn (Pillcrusher/ Las Cruces) became part of the fold.

 Witchcryer‘s demo offering of ‘The Preying Kind’ was recorded and self-released in 2016, via their Bandcamp page (here).
 In May 2017, the band recorded their first full-length album – ‘Cry Witch‘ – and it was pressed and sold as an independent limited CD and digital Bandcamp release.

 They played their first show in April 2016, and those live shows have won over audiences with every set.
 Witchcryer toured last year with Italy’s Messa and Destroyer Of Light, but for first hand insight click here for Gravitoyd’s show review from 2017.